Codestronomer/Alien-invasion/README.md

 # Alien-invasion
-A  2D game built Pygame
+A  2D game built with Pygame